 With the combination of improved health and reduced operating expenses, using intelligent natural ventilation and solar shading as a joint strategy is a nobrainer for providing the best indoor climate possible.

 Solar shading can be fixed or flexible.
 Fixed measures cannot be varied according to the season or the time of day.
 These measures can include window size and orientation, shading by other buildings or surroundings, or a reduction of total solar energy transmission of the glazing.
 In some cases, these measures can result in disadvantages compared to flexible systems.

-Flexible measures (venetian or roller blinds etc.) allow the user and control system to have influence on how much solar radiation that enters the room.
-Accordingly, the heating energy demand in winter can be reduced, as the shades isolate against direct wind, while overheating (and the cooling energy demand) can be avoided during the summer.
+Flexible measures (venetian or roller blinds etc.) allow the user and control system to have influence on how much solar radiation enters the room.
+Accordingly, the heating energy demand in winter can be reduced, while overheating (and cooling energy demand) can be avoided during the summer.

 It is beneficial to incorporate solar shading in your overall indoor climate design strategy, so all systems act in unison.
 Automatically controlled natural ventilation and solar shading are two crucial passive measures in buildings.
 Both ensure a high quality indoor climate and have low energy consumptions.